jovinjijo/se/README.md

 # ACME Stock Exchange
-This is a very 'dumb'ed down implementation of how a stock exchange works.
+This is a very dumbed down implementation of how a stock exchange works.
 I have no financial background, so I'm open to suggestions on logic used, variable/class names.
 Feel free to point out any mistakes.
 ## Get Started
 ```
 npm install
 npm run build
-npm start
+npm run test
 ```
 ## To-do
  - UI